----------------------- ----------------------

-Every business will sign contracts and every contract that they sign and enter will be unique.
-But there are certain contract terms that can be found in most contracts.
+Every business will sign contracts, and every contract they sign and enter will be unique.
+But there are specific contract terms that can be found in most contracts.

 Elements of Contract Terms